ac-custom-shaders-patch/acc-lua-internal/included-tools/traffic/readme.txt

 To use it:

-1. Download missing data and extract data folder to “csp-traffic-tool” (not included by default to keep CSP lighter): https://files.acstuff.ru/shared/IeBU/data.zip.
+1. Download missing data and extract data folder to “csp-traffic-tool” (not included by default to keep CSP more lightweight): https://files.acstuff.ru/shared/TCKo/data.zip.
 Data contains car models, colliders and font to generate license plates on fly.
 Models are LOD C and D of a couple of original cars.

   If you would want to add new cars, just use those LODs and move all nodes but wheels to a node “BODY”